davidjroos/davidjroos.github.io/_posts/2018-07-25-Bucharest.md

 ## More Walking

+From there we just walked back to the hotel.
+Nearly there, Emily grabbed a coffee that for some reason has tonic water in it.
+It was not good, in fact terrible.
+A very bad idea that should not take off.
+Felt no shame wasting that drink.
+Looked at some Bromptons and bike accessories.

-From there we just walked back to the hotel, cleaned up, packed and caught a fancy taxi (everything is so cheap in Romania) to the airport, leaving without issue.
+Finally at the hotel, we cleaned up, packed and caught a fancy taxi (everything is so cheap in Romania!) to the airport, leaving without issue.

 ## Munich

 A short flight had us in the very civilised Munich airport waiting for our transfer to Hong Kong.
 Our half of the airport was a bit weak, so we caught the shuttle to the other side to get some essentials and snacks before heading back.

-The flgiht was delayed an hour or two, but we managed.
+The flight was delayed an hour or two, but we managed.